bpocallaghan/sluggable/README.md

 ## Config

 You do not have to add the method in you model (the above will be used as default).
-It is only needed when you want to change the default behavior.
+It is only needed when you want to change the default behaviour.

 By default it will generate a slug from the `name` and save to the `slug` column.